sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 *Configuring NTRIP Server settings via WiFi Config AP*

 If your RTK product has access to a WiFi network, consider enabling the NTRIP Server.
 This will allow the RTK device to automatically begin transmitting its RTCM data to an NTRIP Caster once it has entered Fixed Base mode.
+See [Creating NTRIP Caster](https://sparkfun.github.io/SparkFun_RTK_Firmware/permanent_base/#creating-ntrip-caster) for more information.

 Save the settings to the RTK unit and exit.